Forricide/still-feel-alive/Chapter 1.md

 She looks up, crouched over, to see the man staring at her.

 Her, weak, unmoving, half-dead.
-Him, with eyes darting about, ragged breathing, a red face, anger.
+Him, shaking, with eyes darting about, ragged breathing, a red face, anger.

 *Who is he?*